LaunchCodeEducation/lchs/src/assignments/html-me-something.rst

    *red*?
 You can either add this style one time in the CSS file, or you must include ``style="color:red"`` in EVERY ``h2`` tag.

-   Especially for large websites, CSS provides the best place to control the overall appearance of a page.
+   Especially for large websites, CSS provides the best way to control the overall appearance of a page.

 Sections
 --------